saucelabs/elemental-next/frontend/tips/67-broken-images/_ruby.md

----
-language: ruby
-level: 3
-hide_sidebar: true
-publish_date: 2015-10-20
-last_update:
-  date: 2023-04-06
----

-## A Solution

-Out of the box, Selenium is not equipped to handle this.
-But regardless, there are several ways to accomplish this.

-We can use...

-+ a proxy server
-+ an HTTP library
-+ JavaScript

-Lets look at an example of each.

 ## Example 1 - A Proxy Example

 In this example we'll use Browsermob Proxy.
 For a primer on what this is and how to use it see [tip 64](/tips/64-limit-bandwidth).